Lemon Blueberry Pound Cake

 Instructions

 • Preheat the oven to 350 degrees Fahrenheit.
-Grease a 10-inch Bundt pan generously with butter or a baking spray like Baker’s Joy.
+Generously grease a 10-inch Bundt pan with butter or a baking spray.
+Sprinkle flour over the surface, then tap out the excess.

-• Whisk together the flour, baking powder, baking soda, and salt in a medium bowl.
-Mix until well-blended.
+• In a medium bowl, whisk the flour, baking powder, baking soda, and salt until well combined.

-• Use a separate bowl to combine the butter and sugar.
-Beat them together with an electric mixer at medium speed.
-Keep going until the mixture is fluffy and light (approximately 3-5 minutes).
+• In a separate bowl, beat the butter and sugar with an electric mixer at medium speed until fluffy and light (approximately 3-5 minutes).

 • Pour the batter into the greased Bundt pan.
-Bake for 50 to 60 minutes or until the cake passes the toothpick test.
+Bake for 50-60 minutes or until the cake passes the toothpick test.
 Then, remove the pan from the oven and let the cake cool (in the pan) for 15 to 20 minutes.

 • After the cake has cooled, invert the Bundt pan and turn it out onto a wire rack.
 Let it cool completely before icing it.